xIRoXaSx/WrapNGo/README.md

     "CaseSensitiveJobNames": false,
     "DateFormat": "YYYY-MM-DD_hh-mm-ss"
   },
+  "GlobalDynamic": {
+    "Description": "Here you can specify global dynamics to use as placeholders."
+  },
   "Tasks": [
     {
       "Name": "ShortNameOfTask",
       "Command": "Binary/command",
       "Dynamic": {
-        "Description": "Define your own placeholders here and use the with %Dynamic.Name%", "Destination": "Some/Destination/Path",
+        "Description": "Define your own placeholders here and use the placeholder with %Dynamic.Name%", "Destination": "Some/Destination/Path",
         "Source": "Some/Source/Path"
       },
       "Arguments": [
-        "-P",
-        "--retries 5",
+        "--SomeArgument",
+        "--another=Argument",
-        "--transfers 3"
+        "--Argument 3"
       ],
       "StopIfUnsuccessful": true,
       "CompressPathToTarBeforeHand": "",